Associate Professor of Marketing

 - Member of the Leisure Consumer Research Group a research unit within the University of Huddersfield Business School which conducts postgraduate research into adventurous leisure activities.
 (2001 – 2007).

 - Woman Scholar of the Year, British Federation of Women Graduates (2004).

 - Best Paper for Consumer Human Behavior (2003) Academy of Marketing Conference, Aston University, Birmingham, UK.

 - Academic Scholarships for PhD and Master’s Degrees, University of Huddersfield, Huddersfield, UK

 Professionally Related Community Activities

-- Branding and Marketing Consultant (2011-Present) Advise for profit and not-for-profit organizations (such as Faith in Action and ACAP - Autistic Children’s Activity Program), in the areas of brand development and marketing communications.
+- Branding and Marketing Consultant (2011-Present).
+Work with brand consultant Charlena Miller and logo designer Ashley Lippard, to assist a variety of for profit and not-for-profit organizations in the areas of brand development and marketing communications.

 - Advisory board member for Equality Funds Portland, LLC, a company that advances equality for the LGBT community through investment and entrepreneurial persuasion (2012-present).

 - Advisory board member for PT/MBA community consulting project, McCall College Program for Students with Autism, McCall, Idaho (2013-present).